Kristina Londakova

 We also looked at people’s willingness to take carbon emissions-reducing actions in their daily lives and the support for government policies tackling climate change.
 All framings worked to weakly boost people’s willingness and support (by 2-3pp) from already high levels, showing the limits of communications alone.

 On average 8 in 10 Brits were willing to take low to medium impact ‘green’ actions, such as recycle, save home energy, adapt homes for energy efficiency, or use public transport, cycle and walk more often.
-Surprisingly many were even up for high-impact difficult actions, such as flying less (71%), switching to a low emission car (60%) or eating less meat and diary (59%).
+Surprisingly many were even up for high-impact difficult actions, such as flying less (71%), switching to a low emission car (60%) or eating less meat and dairy (59%).

 Looking at policies, the most popular were using renewable energy sources (89%), insulating public buildings (87%) or installing charging points for EVs (86%).
 However, even the toughest policies like taxing meat or frequent flying are still supported by more than 1 in 2 Brits.